-Five regular meetings and one special meeting of the Board were held during the 2014 fiscal year.
-All incumbent directors attended 75% or more of the aggregate of such meetings and of the meetings held during the 2014 fiscal year by all standing committees of the Board of which they were a member.
+Five regular meetings and three special meetings of the Board were held during the 2015 fiscal year.
+All incumbent directors attended 75% or more of the aggregate of such meetings and of the meetings held during the 2015 fiscal year by all standing committees of the Board of which they were a member.

-The Board currently has six standing committees: Audit; Executive; Human Resources and Compensation; Nominating and Governance; Retirement Plan; and Strategic Planning.
+The Board currently has five standing committees: Audit; Executive; Human Resources and Compensation; Nominating and Governance; and Retirement Plan.
 All members of the Audit, Human Resources and Compensation and Nominating and Governance Committees are independent directors, as defined under NASDAQ listing standards.
+The former Strategic Planning Committee was not reconstituted as a standing committee of the Board following the 2014 annual meeting of stockholders.
 All committee members are appointed by the Board on an annual basis each September.
 Each committee operates under a written charter establishing its roles and responsibilities, which can be found in the Investor Relations section of the Company's website, investor.scholastic.com, and regularly reports to the Board on its deliberations and actions, which are also submitted to the Board for ratification as appropriate.
 The duties and responsibilities of all the Board committees are reviewed regularly and are outlined below.

 Executive Committee.
 Richard Robinson (Chairperson), Peter M. Mayer, Augustus K. Oliver and Richard M. Spaulding are the current members of the Executive Committee.
 In the intervals between meetings of the Board, the Executive Committee is authorized to exercise, with certain exceptions, all of the powers of the Board in the management of the business and affairs of the Company.
-No meetings of the Executive Committee were held during the fiscal year ended May 31, 2014.
+No meetings of the Executive Committee were held during the fiscal year ended May 31, 2015.

 Audit Committee.
 Augustus K. Oliver (Chairperson), James W. Barge and John L. Davies are the current members of the Audit Committee.
 Each member of the Audit Committee is independent, as defined under NASDAO listing standards and applicable SEC regulations.
-The Board has determined that all Audit Committee members are "financially literate," as defined under NASDAQ listing standards, and that Mr. Oliver and Mr. Barge qualify as designated financial experts based upon their business and professional experience as described previously in this proxy statement.
-The Audit Committee reviews the corporate accounting and financial reporting practices of the Company, including its disclosure and internal controls, and the quality and integrity of the financial reports of the Company, including a review of the Company's Quarterly Reports on Form 10-Q and Annual Report on Form 10-K. The Audit Committee also appoints the Company's independent auditors and pre-approves any nonaudit services to be provided by such auditors, as further described in this proxy statement under "Independent Registered Public Accountants."
+The Board has determined that all of the current Audit Committee members are "financially literate," as defined under NASDAQ listing standards, and that Mr. Oliver and Mr. Barge qualify as designated financial experts based upon their business and professional experience as described previously in this proxy statement.
+The Audit Committee reviews the corporate accounting and financial reporting practices of the Company, including its disclosure and internal controls, and the quality and integrity of the financial reports of the Company, including a review of the Company's Quarterly Reports on Form 10-Q and Annual Report on Form 10-K. The Audit Committee also appoints the Company's independent auditors and pre-approves any non-audit services to be provided by such auditors, as further described in this proxy statement under "Independent Registered Public Accountants."
 The Audit Committee discusses with the Company's internal and independent auditors the overall scope and plans for their respective audits and meets with both the internal and independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's disclosure and internal controls and the overall quality of the Company's financial reporting.
-Commencing June 1, 2013, the Company fully outsourced the internal audit function to one of the big four accounting firms that is not its independent auditor, which now provides the Company's internal audit team and reports directly to the Audit Committee.
+The Company fully outsources its internal audit function to one of the big four accounting firms that is not its independent auditor, which now provides the Company's internal audit team and reports directly to the Audit Committee.
 The Audit Committee periodically reviews and approves all "related party transactions," as defined in SEC regulations.
-The Audit Committee held four meetings during the fiscal year ended May 31, 2014.
+The Audit Committee held four meetings during the fiscal year ended May 31, 2015.